 What Are Stages and Grades?

 When applied to cancer, the term stage describes its level of progression.
-The higher the number, the further the cancer has spread.
-In Stage I cancer, the cancer cells are confined to the ovaries; by Stage II, the cancer has spread to the pelvic region.
-In Stage III, the cancer has spread to the abdominal area, and it has spread throughout the body by Stage IV.
+The higher the number, further cancer has spread.
+In Stage I cancer, the cancer cells are confined to the ovaries; by Stage II, cancer has spread to the pelvic region.
+In Stage III, cancer has spread to the abdominal area, and it has spread throughout the body by Stage IV.

 The stages are sometimes subdivided further.
-In Stage IIA, for example, the cancer has spread to the uterus or fallopian tubes; in Stage IIB, the cancer has reached other reproductive organs.
-The further down the alphabet, the worse the cancer.
+In Stage IIA, for example, cancer has spread to the uterus or fallopian tubes; in Stage IIB, cancer has reached other reproductive organs.
+The further down the alphabet, the worse cancer.